 ENFPs like to be surrounded—by people and by interests—and this drives them and stimulates their energy.
 They need to be busy, juggling lots, and are great in moments of crises and when things are heating up.
 Their natural flexibility and caring nature means they will be loyal and positive members of a team.
 Very little will get ENFPs down, and they will work tirelessly for the cause until it becomes tedious.
 Then, they will have to force themselves to finish or will need to go and find something else to start.
 Their positive attitudes are great for engendering enthusiasm and maintaining morale.
 However, sometimes they may get taken for granted and not get the respect or affirmation they feel they deserve.
 This would be incredibly demotivating for ENFPs, who may well withdraw and find their energy has depleted.

 ENFPs provide such a fresh, creative spark to organizations, with their can-do attitude and their ability to see good in everything and everyone.
 However, they are “Fs.”
 When a value is transgressed, it can deflate them, and the organization will not get the best out of them.
 Fresh, spontaneous, and flexible, ENFPs will bring a whole new perspective, enthusiasm, and energy to roles and organizations.
 Once a project becomes mundane or gets into too many details, ENFPs may want to move onto something more interesting.

 ENFPs are at their best in a flexible work place where relationships are valued, where people are taken care of, and where there is a strong social element and camaraderie.
-ENFPs need the feed of lots going on, crises, and people chatting, and they prefer no formal structures.
+ENFPs need the feel of lots going on, crises, and people chatting, and they prefer no formal structures.
 This is where they get energized and are at their best.

 Their caring and effervescent nature plays nicely to customer contact, but ENFPs may not be best at formal follow-through.
 ENFPs want to be at the heart of things and want to make a difference, but they need an outlet for their incredible energy and creativity.
 They do not want to be constrained by tradition.